 As you progress in your drawing, you will find yourself going back and forward, reshaping sketches.
 I reshaped the character’s chin and hair a couple of times until they felt right to me ^.^

 I originally intended to draw just the head and the hair, but I felt like drawing the shoulders.
 I played with the way the shoulders look until I realized I wanted to draw this specific character as if I was taking a view of her slightly from above.

-go to link Hint: when you realize the perspective you are drawing, everything has to go accordingly.
+Hint: when you realize the perspective you are drawing, everything has to go accordingly.
 If the character is facing you, then the shoulders and the head and everything in the drawing should also “face you”.
 It should be symmetrical and proportionate.

 At this point, I couldn’t resist and started inking.
 I know!
 Too early.
 But then again, once you have your intuition wires working, just follow them.
 There are no regrets if you do :)

 There is something I want to point out here.
 When I ink, I like to ink in different layers as well.
 Since this is a close up, I inked the head, the hair and the shoulders in one layer and the facial features in the other.
 Again, it let’s you erase more safely.
 Besides, I inked the hair first and then I realized the eyes were sort of like peeking through her bangs, so I placed the “ink face” layer below the “ink” layer and got the chance to draw the eyes without worrying about erasing parts of the hair ^.^